 Many companies are taking too long to hire.
-And it’s one of the biggest hiring mistakes employers can make these days.
+And that’s one of the biggest mistakes employers can make in 2021.

 Fine-tune the job description

 Make sure your job description that drives the job posting is current and accurately reflects the skills needed for the position.
-If it doesn’t, you’ll lengthen the hiring process by increasing the number of resumes you have to pour over from applicants who fall short of your requirements, thus prolonging the hiring process.
+If it doesn’t, you’ll likely end up having to sort through resumes from applicants who fall short of your requirements, thus prolonging the hiring process.

 Do as much as you can in advance

-Get all your hiring ducks in a row internally before you even begin recruiting.
+Get all your hiring ducks in a row internally before you begin recruiting.
 For example:

-- Make sure you have all the approvals (and required paperwork) to staff the job.
+- Make sure you have all approvals (and required paperwork) to staff the job.

-- Have your compensation range set so you can make an offer ASAP.
+- Set your compensation range so you can make an offer ASAP.
 Know how much wiggle room there is in case the candidate requests a higher salary or additional perks and benefits.

-- Once interviews are completed, press stakeholders for a decision, explaining the need to move quickly.
+Once interviews are completed, push stakeholders to make a decision, explaining the costs of not moving quickly.

 Keeping in close contact with leading candidates will reinforce your interest in bringing them aboard.
 Be as transparent as possible.
-Let them know you haven’t forgotten about them if things are dragging on, being clear when they can expect an answer.
-Also ask them if they have questions that arose after the interview and answer any concerns promptly.
+Let them know you haven’t forgotten about them and be clear about next steps.
+In addition, ask if they have questions that arose after the interview.

 Get expert staffing assistance

-By streamlining your hiring process and enlisting reputable allies, you can avoid making one of the costliest hiring mistakes today — taking too long to hire and missing out on what could’ve been a great addition to your team.
+By streamlining the hiring process and working with a recruiter, you can avoid making one of the costliest hiring mistakes today: taking too long to hire and losing appealing job candidates to more agile competitors.